How Much Do You Have to Make to File Taxes?

 - don't have any special circumstances that require you to file (like self-employment income)

-This chart shows the minimum amount you needed to have earned in 2023 to file taxes, depending on your status:
+This chart shows the amount of income in 2025 that might require you to file taxes, depending on your status and type of income:

 Filing Status |